akashbagwan2308/Samrt_Parking_IoT/README.md

 The picture above depicts the outcome we obtained upon the successful completion of our project.
 Our system is designed to display the status of a parking slot on both the Android application and a physical LED.
 When a slot is occupied, it is displayed as "**Engaged**" on the Android app and the corresponding LED glows red.
 Conversely, when a slot is free, it is displayed as "**Available**" on the app and the LED glows green.

+## Conclusion:
+Our IoT-Based Car Parking System represents a significant advancement in parking management technology.
+By harnessing the power of IoT, we have created a solution that addresses the challenges of urban parking while improving efficiency, safety, and user convenience.
+As cities continue to grow, innovative solutions like ours will play a crucial role in shaping the future of urban mobility.

 ## References:
     1. Aggarwal, S. (2011).
 Smart Parking System using Sensors and Networking Technologies.
 International Journal of Electronics and Computer Science Engineering (IJECSE), 1(2), 1-8.
     2. Kumar, S. (2023).
 Smart Car Parking System.
 International Journal for Research in Applied Science and Engineering Technology (IJRASTE), 11(5), 707-711.